Language Course FAQ

 Q: I need help with other language-related issues.
 Can the Japanese/English teachers help me with this?

-A: Yes.
-Please make an appointment through our Booking page.
+A: We offer a service to our students: Please make an appointment through our Booking page.
 We are happy to help with professional documents, email, announcements, presentations, test preparation, proofreading, and conversation practice.
 Please be aware that the language teachers are not scientists and can only offer general grammar and style advice on scientific writing.

 Q: I want to study for a proficiency test.
 Are there any special classes for JLPT/TOEFL/TOEIC etc.?